What Does a Software Developer Do? And Is It Still a Good Career?

 ...and haven't considered working as a software developer, you're missing out.

-Working in software offers no shortage of challenges that deliver swift, objective feedback validating whether or not you've arrived at a solution.
+Working in software development offers no shortage of challenges that deliver swift, objective feedback validating whether or not you've arrived at a solution.
 As a developer, you're assigned to solve problems by tinkering with solutions until you've reached that eureka moment.

 Sound exciting, gratifying?
 It is.